ammanabrolua/Universal-Vaccine-Recipe/README.md

 1. Take a commune with suffering pangs of high ranks diseases might prevail.
 2. Create babies that are of high in number to count.
-3. Select and attract attent of a favourable diseased bowine.
+3. Select and attract attent of a favourable diseased bovine.
 (Make sure to have a creative and uniquel approved majorly upbringing life)
 4. The psyche of the cow is intended to be mature and versatile.
 5. Perform advents that outline the same in the uniqueness of events that life.